Paul Woolner smiling and playing an acoustic guitar in front of a microphone, wearing a dark gray denim shirt and a gray cap.

 Paul Woolner

-Singer-Songwriter | Americana/Roots | Storyteller
+Singer-Songwriter | Americana/Roots/Rock | Storyteller

 Paul Woolner is an artist whose music draws from his lifetime of rich experience.
 Based in Ontario’s Beaver Valley, Paul’s unique blend of introspective storytelling matched with fingerstyle acoustic guitar, create timeless songs that explore life’s seasons and memories.
 Paul’s songwriting is rife with quiet revelations as he thoughtfully explores a range of themes within his genre.
 His music pays homage to the golden folk, roots and blues era; a time when music was more fluid, visceral and the line between artist and audience was beautifully thin.

 Woolner came of age as a songwriter playing the coffeehouse circuit as a teenager, hitchhiking to Toronto’s Yorkville Village and performing in venues across Canada.
 His songwriting sensibilities were shaped early by a hardworking, blue-collar upbringing.
 This fundamental and formative period saw him expanding musically, fronting and writing the music of the Canadian folk-rock Kit Carson and sharing stages with folk and roots artists such as Melanie and Jerry Jeff Walker.
-It was also during this time that Paul began to pursue a parallel path in entrepreneurship and building organizations of integrity, fueled by furthering his academic achievements and resulting in a Masters and Doctorate degrees from the University of Toronto.
+It was also during this time that Paul began to pursue a parallel path in entrepreneurship and building organizations of integrity, fueled by furthering his academic achievements and resulting in a Masters and Doctorate degree from the University of Toronto.

 Throughout his life, Paul has been an artist, a business co-founder, a community builder and a lifelong learner.
 Of his music and his most recent recording Paul talks about his approach to writing characterized by “Crafting the space to allow each song to develop fully into its genre and style.”
 Wooler has been influenced by many genres from folk, folk rock, blues, hard rock, the British invasion, new wave, California based music of the 60s and 70s to classical music and modern singer songwriters.
 “I love to explore and integrate genres.
 My favorite radio stations are those where the listener is surprised and delighted by the variety of the curators’ song choices.”